SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc. How do you get the information of resource which is in another team, project, folder ?
 SSM Parameter store
 - What is SSM Parameter store in AWS systems manager ?
 Configuration storage.
 - What does Configuration storage (or) Central storage do ?
-- What is the Naming convention while storing Configuration is Key-Value pair in SSM ?
+- What is the Naming convention while storing configuration is Key-Value pair in SSM ?
 Generally Naming format will be in linux structure like /roboshop/dev/vpc_id
 - As we know Data-sources is used to query the data dynamically from the providers and also from the existing resources right ?
 But to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data-source, but we used data source only to query the default vpc_id but to take the created vpc_id, again data-source is not an option, because we need to give vpc_id as input.
 - Since VPC is in different folder, how do we get vpc_id in SG ?
 You need to store vpc_id in SSM Parameter store first and then read that saved Key-Value in SG using data-source option.
 - Generally it is not mandatory to create ingress rules while creating SG and why ?
 But egress is static because this traffic is creating from our server, mostly it will be constant.